 Pros and Cons of Mobile Banking

-Most traditional banks and credit unions offer mobile banking today as part of their services, allowing customers to check their balances and transactions online, deposit checks on their phones, and transfer funds digitally.
-These are perfect examples to show how some types of fintech are already widespread.
-What’s being discussed in this section, though, is online-only banking where there is no brick-and-mortar branch.
+Most traditional banks and credit unions offer mobile banking today as part of their services.
+Basically, mobile banking allows customers to check their balances and transactions online, deposit checks on their phones, and transfer funds digitally.

-Because online-only banks typically don’t have physical branches, overhead costs can be lower for them—and so they can often provide perks to customers that go beyond that’s provided in a traditional bank.
-For example, pros of online banking can include:
+Because online-only banks typically don’t have physical branches, overhead costs can be lower for them.
+They may then pass those savings onto their customers, as well as often provide perks beyond those provided in a traditional bank.
+Here’s a look at some of the pros and cons of online banking:

-That said, it makes sense for consumers to take appropriate precautions when doing banking online.
-This includes not accessing private information on public Wi-Fi, not checking banking information on public computers, and using debit cards on protected sites only.
-This may help to reduce the odds of security-related problems with online banking, although nothing is ever foolproof.
+Consumers who bank online should take appropriate precautions to avoid fraudulent activity.
+Online banking is very safe, but nothing is completely without issues in this era of hackers and scammers.
+Wise moves include not accessing private information on public Wi-Fi, not checking banking information on public computers, and using debit cards on protected sites only.
+These steps may help to reduce the odds of security-related problems with online banking.

 Recommended: Is Mobile Banking Safe?